xundullah/UTS-43026-Tutorial-01/README.md

 ## Solutions Reference

-For detailed step-by-step solutions, please refer to the **Week 1 Tutorial-solutions.pptx** file.
+For academic solutions, please refer to the **Week 1 Tutorial-solutions.pptx** file.

 - Solution explanations with graphical representations are included.
 - Each exercise has been explained clearly for easy understanding.